-Event control variables can include array subscript expressions, in which case the index expression is evaluated only once when the event control statement is executed.
+Event control variables can include object data members, in which case the object handle is evaluated only once when the event control statement is executed.
 Likewise, an object data member in an event control shall block until that particular data member changes value, not when the handle to the object is modified.
 For example: